 Passengers feel turbulence when a plane moves through an area where air and wind flows have been disrupted.
 These “rough patches” can be caused by atmospheric pressure, jet streams, air that circulates around mountains, weather fronts and, storms.

 There are five common types of turbulence:

-Sometimes, mechanical turbulence occurs close to the Earth’s surface when horizontal wind flow is disrupted as air flows over buildings, mountains, hills and other physical features.
-These unusual air movements can manifest as squalls, which can result in severe turbulence if your plane travels through these eddies.
+Sometimes, mechanical turbulence occurs close to the Earth’s surface when horizontal wind flow is disrupted as air flows over buildings, mountains, hills, and other physical features.
+These unusual air movements can manifest as squalls, which can result in severe turbulence if your plane travels through these currents.

 Found downwind from mountain ridges, mountain waves occur when air currents fluctuate between different altitudes.
 This type of turbulence can be quite severe and can occur hundreds of miles from a range.

 3. Thermal Turbulence

 As the name suggests, thermal turbulence is caused by a temperature imbalance.
 When a column of warm air rises, a corresponding slower moving and larger body of air flows downward, which causes irregular air flows.

 Associated with cold fronts and, to a lesser degree, warm fronts, frontal turbulence is caused by the friction between two opposing air masses when weather changes.
 Fast-moving cold air masses are usually the culprit for the most severe cases of this type of turbulence.